CheetahO/cheetaho-wp-image-optimizer/languages/readme.txt

-LANGUAGE TRANSLATION FILES FOR IMSANITY
+LANGUAGE TRANSLATION FILES FOR CHEETAHO
 ---------------------------------------

 If you are interested in creating a language translation for CheetahO then